-The First Light Hybrid is plush hoody excellent as a mid or base layer when it's cold or a standalone piece when you want some warmth but still need your body to be able to breathe.
+The First Light Hybrid is a plush hoody excellent as a mid or base layer when it's cold.
+It's also a great standalone piece when you want some warmth but still need your body to be able to breathe.

 Warm and cozy even in cold temps, the First Light is an insulated piece perfect on its own or layered up under a hardshell.

-This is a mixed bag for the First Light — it's insulated and quite warm but also not very water repellent, especially where it has merino wool panels optimized for breathability.
-We give all our contenders a water test by wearing them into the shower.
-While this is more water than a softshell is meant to withstand, it shows a lot about each jacket by really pushing its limits.
-The First Light was completely soaked through almost immediately — it felt more like wearing a sweatshirt into the shower than a jacket.
+This category is a mixed bag for the First Light — it's insulated and quite warm but also not very water repellent, especially where it has merino wool panels optimized for breathability.
+We give all our contenders a water test by wearing them into the shower, and this one soaked through almost immediately.
+It felt more like wearing a sweatshirt into the shower than a jacket.
 Not only that, the saturated wool panels became very heavy when waterlogged and took a long time to dry.
-If you think rain might be part of your outdoor adventure, be sure to take a rain jacket or hardshell along to layer on top.
-This hoody makes a great mid or base layer as it's insulated but still light and breathable.
+If you think rain might be part of your outdoor adventure, be sure to take a rain jacket or hardshell to layer on top.
+However, if your main concerns are wind and snow, you will be fine as long as you keep moving.
+This is a great mid or base layer as it's insulated but still light and breathable.
 Used correctly, it could replace your puffy on the regular.

 This plush hybrid is cozy warm but still breathable - just don't get caught in a rainstorm!

-For an insulating layer, breathability is really good on this jacket.
+For an insulated layer, breathability is excellent on this jacket.
 Blended merino wool on the back and down the sides give a break from the insulated hood, chest, and arms.
 While not as breathable as an unlined shell, you can still work up a bit of a sweat in this layer without being totally stifled.
 Hybrids are tricky because they try to do a lot at once (and softshells are already attempting to cover a ton of bases), but this one is pretty successful.
-You will be happiest if you consider this a base or mid layer puffy-replacement as opposed to a traditional softshell.
+You will be happiest if you consider this a base or mid-layer puffy-replacement as opposed to a traditional softshell.

 Walking around exploring on a sunny but chilly day was prime territory for the First Light.
 Special merino wool panels help keep the body vented despite the plush insulation.